 On comment suggests that the Area Plan does not comply with the requirements of Government Code Section 65302(g).
 As outlined in Part 1 of the Area Plan, the Placer County General Plan governs all topics not addressed in the Area Plan or TRPA plans.
 Consistent with Government Code Section 65302(g), the 2013 Placer County General Plan includes a Health and Safety Element, which includes goals and policies related to seismic and geologic hazards, flood hazards, fire hazards, airport hazards, emergency management, public safety and emergency management facilities, hazardous materials, and avalanche hazards.
-The 2015 Placer Operational Eastside Emergency Evacuation Plan is intended to implement the General Plan's Health and Safety Element and further comply with the requirements of Government Code Section 65302(g).
-In response to this comment, two additional policies have been added to the revised version of the Area Plan released concurrently with this Final EIR/EIS (Policies N-H-P-6 and N-H-P-7), which incorporate by reference the 2015 Placer Operational Eastside Emergency Evacuation Plan and outline a requirement for all new development projects within the Plan area to prepare and implement an emergency preparedness and evacuation plan consistent with Government Code Section 65303(g).
-The additional polices include the following:
+The 2015 Placer Operational Eastside Emergency Evacuation Plan is intended to implement the General Plan's Health and Safety Element, two additional policies have been added to the revised version of the Area Plan released concurrently with this Final EIR/EIS (Policies N-H-P-6 and N-H-P-7), which incorporate by reference the 2015 Placer Operational Eastside Emergency Evacuation Plan and outline a requirement for all new development projects within the Plan area to prepare and implement an emergency preparedness and evacuation plan consistent with Government Code Section 65303(g).
+The additional policies include the following:

-- ✓ Policy N-H-P-6.
+- Policy N-H-P-6.
 All new development projects within the Plan area shall prepare and implement an emergency preparedness and evacuation plan consistent with Government Code Section 65302(g) (protection from unreasonable risks associated with the effects of seismic, geologic or flooding events or wildland fires, etc.) and in the furtherance of the Placer Operation Area East Side Emergency Evacuation Plan (Update 2015). - Policy N-H-P-7: The Placer Operational Area East Side Emergency Evacuation Plan, as updated by the Board of Supervisors in 2015 is hereby incorporated by reference.